Witold Pilecki

-Biography

-Early life
+Early life and education

 Witold Pilecki was born on 13 May 1901 in the town of Olonets, Karelia, in the Russian Empire.
 He was a descendant of a Polish-speaking noble family (szlachta) of the Leliwa coat of arms.
 His ancestors had been deported to Russia from their home in Lithuania (former Nowogródek Voivodeship region, now in Belarus) for participating in the January 1863–64 Uprising, for which a major part of their estate was confiscated.
 Witold was one of five children of forest inspector Julian Pilecki and Ludwika Osiecimska.

-In 1910 Witold moved with his mother and siblings to Wilno, to attend a Polish school there, while his father remained in Olonets.
-In Wilno, Pilecki attended a local school and joined the underground Polish Scouting and Guiding Association (Związek Harcerstwa Polskiego, ZHP).
+In 1910, Witold moved with his mother and siblings to Vilnius, to attend a Polish school there, while his father remained in Olonets.
+In Vilnius, Pilecki attended a local school and joined the underground Polish Scouting and Guiding Association (Związek Harcerstwa Polskiego, ZHP).

-Following the outbreak of World War I, in 1916 Pilecki was sent by his mother to a school in the Russian city of Oryol, located safer in the East than Wilno.
+Following the outbreak of World War I, in 1916 Pilecki was sent by his mother to a school in the Russian city of Oryol, located safer in the East than Vilnius.
 There he attended a gymnasium (secondary school) and founded a local chapter of the ZHP.